-- Complete and return the Prime Data Submissions, prepare a set of pro forma Financial Statements as at 31 March 2023, along with the Early Close Procedure Checklist, and Emerging Accounting Issues Reports. - Develop a detailed plan with key stakeholders to allow for submission of information referred to above.

-Perform procedures as outlined in section 2.3 of this TPG.
+- Complete and return the Prime Data Submissions, prepare a set of pro forma Financial Statements as at 31 March 2024, along with the Early Close Procedures Checklist, and the Information on Emerging Issues returns. - Develop a detailed plan with key stakeholders to allow for submission of information referred to above. - Perform procedures as outlined in section 2.3 of this TPG.